BarHadeel/OWAGDP/README.md

 Each numbered folder is one pipeline stage, with the notebook at the top level and its outputs in `Result/`.
-The raw source data is **not redistributed here**, for size and licensing reasons; it is freely available online from the institutions themselves — the table below names every file and its download location.
+The raw source data is **not redistributed here**, for size and licensing reasons; it is freely available online from the institutions themselves — the tables below name every file and its download location.
 All downstream stages (03b onward, including the verification) run entirely from the result files included in this repository.
 The notebooks locate their inputs by column signature, so a stage can be run by placing the